WHAT WILL I STUDY?

 Standard advanced course requirements plus

-Grade 5 or B in GCSE Art or Technology
+Grade 5 in GCSE Art or Technology

 If GCSE Art or Technology have not been taken, suitably qualified students with a good portfolio of work will be considered.

 Many students continue their studies through foundation courses or degrees in illustration or graphic design.
 Others do degree courses outside the Design area, including Fine Art, Textiles, Architecture, History, Politics, Economics and English.

 Use and application of imagination; team work; creativity; layout and composition skills; subject knowledge relevant to use in the wider environment.

 Regular visits are made to design museums in London, as well as trips to New York, Venice, Florence, Paris, Berlin or Barcelona.
 There is an enrichment programme which is particularly useful for students who are considering further courses and careers in design.
 We also have regular visiting practitioners who come in and speak to the students about professional practise and personal experience.